 How does car insurance work if we’re living together, unmarried and sharing a car?

-If you’re living together and sharing a vehicle, you don’t have to be married to be on the same car insurance policy.
+If you live together and share a vehicle, you don’t have to be married to be on the same car insurance policy.

 “If both people are living in the same household, then both should be able to be listed on the same insurance policy, even if they are not married or related,” says Loretta Worters, vice president of the Insurance Information Institute.

-You may have to add your partner to your car insurance if they’re living with you — as well as roommates.
+You may have to add your partner to your car insurance if they’re living with you – and roommates.

 “Most car insurance companies require that you list all household members on your auto insurance policy,” Worters says.